rwaldron/tc39-notes/es7/2016-03/march-31.md

 WH: OK; just checking that the private and public field proposals are harmonious here, and it looks like they are.

-AWB: you can think about it as an anonymous fucntion that is invoked at the time of...
+AWB: you can think about it as an anonymous function that is invoked at the time of...

 JM: you can think of it that way.  there are edge cases that don't quite match that intuition